 Justice Entrepreneurship is an innovative elective course for LLM students that will help you design and build your own justice or legal solution.
-By applying design thinking methodology to the justice sector, you will dive into the real problems and needs of citizens and other actors in society that require an innovative solution.
+By applying design thinking methodology to the justice sector, you will dive into the real problems and needs of citizens, companies and other actors in society that require a legal solution.
 And by doing so you will develop your entrepreneurial skills.
-In particular, as we are going through the design phases of empathizing with those who face justice or legal problems, (re)defining the problem statement, and ideating brainstormed solutions, you will be prototyping a brand-new legal- or justice service.
+In particular, you will be going through the design phases of empathizing with those who face justice or legal problems, (re)defining the problem statement, and ideating brainstormed solutions, you will be prototyping a brand-new legal- or justice service.

 This course is taught over 8 weeks in block 2 (Nov-Dec) and block 5 (Apr-May).
-Students work in teams on their own solutions but have individual responsibilities and assessments.
+Students work in teams of two on their own solutions but have individual responsibilities and assessments.
 This is an intensive course that requires weekly readings and bi-weekly meetings.
-At the start of every week, a guest lecturer in the field of legal innovation, design or entrepreneurship will highlight publications and research relevant in this professional field.
-In the second half of the week we will work together in practicums to research, design and develop a new solution.
+At the start of every week, a guest lecturer in the field of legal innovation, design or entrepreneurship will highlight examples and publications relevant in this professional field.
+In the second half of the week we will work together in seminars to research, design and develop a new solution.
 Throughout the course, each team is also coached weekly by a business mentor.

 All students enrolled in Master’s programmes at the Amsterdam Law School are in principle eligible for participation in the Justice Entrepreneurship course and receive 6 ECTs after successful completion of the course.
 Students are, however, themselves responsible to check whether the credits obtained will count towards their particular degree.
 Students enrolled at other faculties are very welcome as long as they have received approval from their programme coordinator.

 Questions about the course?
 Please contact Nathalie Dijkman (Coördinator Justice Entrepreneurship) via: firstname.lastname@example.org.